What is ADA Compliance and How Does it Apply to Websites?

 The list below is a very brief summary of some of the commonly found ADA problems found on a large percentage of websites.
 It is not a complete list, but it may help you identify potential problem areas in your current website.

-• Images with no description
+- Images with no description

-Images must have an alt value to describe the contents and/or any text within.
+Images must have an alt value to describe the contents and/or any text within. - Using PDF files that are not screen reader ready

-PDF files can be ADA friendly, but scanned documents can be full of typos, making screen readers unable to accurately convey the data.
+PDF files can be ADA friendly, but scanned documents can be full of typos, making screen readers unable to accurately convey the data. - Using PDF forms

 PDF forms are rarely ADA compliant.
-Forms should be presented as html to be mobile ready and properly labeled for accessibility.
+Forms should be presented as html to be mobile ready and properly labeled for accessibility. - Videos without Closed Captioning

-If you have videos on your website hosted yourself or through a site like YouTube, they must have the option to show closed captioning.
+If you have videos on your website hosted yourself or through a site like YouTube, they must have the option to show closed captioning. - Font size and colors

 Text must be a minimum size and have a sufficient color contrast to the background.
-Clickable icons and buttons must have a minimum size and spacing.
+Clickable icons and buttons must have a minimum size and spacing. - Keyboard ready navigation

 Some users may not have the option to use a mouse or touch pad and must rely on using the keyboard alone to navigate a website.